massgov/mayflower-patternlab/styleguide/source/_patterns/02-molecules/action-event.md

 ---
-title: Action Event
+title: DEPRECATED - Action Event
 ---
 Description: A singular event including title, link, date and a description of the event.
-## State: Alpha
+## State: DEPRECATED
 ### Notes
-- This style has the potential to be generalized to display an event's information elsewhere in the site.
+- This style is deprecated as it should be generalized to display an event's information anywhere in the site.
 ### Contains
 - [@atoms/decorative-link.twig](?p=atoms-decorative-link)
 ### Used in: